Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 This is how they define each of the categories:

-* **Bloaters**: represent something in the code that has grown so large that it can no longer be handled effectively.
+* **Bloaters**: this category of smells represents something in the code that has grown so large that it can no longer be handled effectively.

-* **Object-Orientation Abusers**: this category of smells relates to cases where the solution does not fully exploit the possibilities of object-oriented design.
+* **Object-Orientation Abusers**: this category of smells relates to cases where the solution does not fully exploit the potential of object-oriented design.

-* **Change Preventers**: this category refers to code structures that make it very difficult to change the software.
+* **Change Preventers**: this category refers to code structures that make it very difficult to change the code.

 * **Dispensable**: these smells represent something unnecessary that should be removed from the code.

-* **Encapsulators**: has to do with communication mechanisms or data encapsulation.
+* **Encapsulators**: this category has to do with communication mechanisms or data encapsulation.

-**Couplers**: these smells represent cases of tight coupling, which goes against object-oriented design principles
+* **Couplers**: these smells represent cases of tight coupling, which goes against object-oriented design principles

 * **Others**: this category contains the remaining code smells (*Comments* and *Incomplete Library Class*) that did not fit into any of the previous categories.

-In their paper, Mäntylä et al discuss the reasons why each smell is in a given category and not another, although they admit that some of them could be classified in more than one category.
+In their paper, Mäntylä et al discuss the reasons why each code smell is in a given category and not another, although they admit that some of them could be classified in more than one category.

 <a name="mantyla_taxonomy_2006"></a>